 - developing biomedical approaches for major health conditions, such as cancer, neurological disorders, genetic, bacterial and viral diseases - understanding the past, present and future for plants, animals and ecosystems to better manage marine, freshwater, and terrestrial environments.

-The following staff have been appointed by the school to assist in postgraduate research matters:
+The following School staff can be contacted to assist in postgraduate research matters.